samuelroland/prjs/dev.md

 1. Stack traces and `console.log()` are not visible: when there are exceptions and stack trace usually printed to the console, as we use the fullscreen plugin, it just renders above the error and we may just see very short flips.
    Resolution: go in `CLI.tsx`, comment `withFullScreen()` line and uncomment the `render()` line.
 Now, the logs should be visible among the TUI that is now not really in fullscreen so the display is kinda broken but this is just for debugging...

+### External code

+We have some copy pasted files from external sources:
+1. `test/utils/shopify-cli-testing-helpers.ts`: avoid writing test helpers again for Ink with ink-testing-library

 ### The logo

 This is a gradient of an ASCII ART.
 This was generated with the help of [Calligraphy](https://calligraphy.geopjr.dev/) with the font `Blocky`.
 The gradient is shown with ink-gradient and consists of these 2 colors: `#1ABADB`, `#18E258` applied to this text piece: